panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ---
 title: 'The Complete Guide to useRef() and Refs in React'
-description: 'React.useRef() hook solves 2 issues: holds mutable values that persist between component renderings and reference DOM elements.'
+description: 'How to use React.useRef() hook to create persisted mutable values (also known as references or refs), as well access DOM elements.'
 published: "2021-03-02T12:00Z"
-modified: "2021-03-05T10:20Z"
+modified: "2021-03-26T10:20Z"
 thumbnail: "./images/cover-7.png"
 slug: react-useref-guide
 tags: ['react', 'useref', 'hook', 'dom', 'element']